-Additionally, the AA contains provisions which can be described as an ESIA though not defined as such in the AA.
-Section 48 - provides that a miner who wishes to carry out mining activities on Village lands or in any river, creek, stream or other source of water within the boundaries of Village lands shall - (a) obtain any necessary permissions and comply with the requirements of the applicable written laws; (b)make available to the Village any information which the Village Council or Village reasonably requests; (c) give the Village Council a written summary of the proposed mining activities including information on - (i) the identity of each person who is involved; (ii) a non-technical summary of the mining activities; (iii) the site where the mining activities will be carried out; (iv) the length of time the mining activities are expected to take; (v) the likely impact of the activities on the Village and the Village lands; (vi) any other matters which the Village Council on behalf of the Village requests and which are reasonably relevant; (d) attend any consultations which the Village Council or Village requests; (e) negotiate with the Village Council on behalf of the Village in good faith all relevant issues; (f) subject to section 51 reach agreement with the Village Council on the amount of tribute to be paid; and (g) obtain the consent of at least two-thirds of those present and entitled to vote at a Village general meeting.
+AA Additionally, the contains provisions which can be described as an ESIA though not defined as such in the AA.
+Section 48 - provides that a miner who wishes to carry out mining activities on Village lands or in any river, creek, stream or other source of water within the boundaries of Village lands shall -(a) obtain any necessary permissions and comply with the requirements of the applicable written laws; (b)make available to the Village any information which the Village Council or Village reasonably requests; (c) give the Village Council a written summary of the proposed mining activities including information on - (i) the identity of each person who is involved; (ii) a non-technical summary of the mining activities; (iii) the site where the mining activities will be carried out; (iv) the length of time the mining activities are expected to take; (v) the likely impact of the activities on the Village and the Village lands; (vi) any other matters which the Village Council on behalf of the Village requests and which are reasonably relevant; (d) attend any consultations which the Village Council or Village requests; (e) negotiate with the Village Council on behalf of the Village in good faith all relevant issues; (f) subject to section identify key areas that are relevant to international conventions and agreements, and ensure that the social and environmental framework is in place for REDD+ Actions.
+This involves the MoAA assessing benefits of programmes that are being pursued on land tenure and community development and conducting investigations and assessments of impacts of these activities.
+The land titling process involves a stage of investigations to assess impacts.
+Additionally, the process overseen by the MoAA on Village Planning as outlined in the Amerindian Act allows for guidance be given to villages and to communities by MoAA and importantly in a bottom-up manner from village leaders, to inform projects and impact within plans before any actions are pursued.